rs-maker/Prospect/README.md

 # prospect

-The webserver for my KAP at the Department of Dermatology at the Klinkum rechts der Isar
+The Code for my KAP at the Department of Dermatology at the Klinkum rechts der Isar

 ## Getting Started